Category: economics

 Reactor disaster

 The television is full of panic stricken horror about the supposedly horrible horrible horrible horrible nuclear disaster in Japan.
 This disaster looks like being worse than three mile island, but not nearly as bad as Chernobyl.
 How many died as a result of Chernobyl?
 Sixty people died.
-Pretty similar compared to coal mining disasters, of which there are many each year, killing in total world wide thousands of people every …
+Pretty similar compared to coal mining disasters, of which there are many each year, killing in total world wide thousands of people every year, usually without making much news.
+People have been trying …

 economics